10 February 2026

 Beyond improving employee satisfaction, these benefits are 100% deductible for corporate income tax purposes, which makes them fiscally advantageous for companies too.

-For a more detailed explanation of its advantages, types, and practical examples, visit our article Employee Social Benefits: what they are, types, and advantages for your company
+For a more detailed explanation of its advantages, types and practical examples, consult our article Employee Social Benefits: what they are, types, and advantages for your company

 Banner Request Flex Demo